 8. (v.3:12) Did Paul consider himself as "having arrived" (or perfect)?
-Yes No Why?
-Note: Paul shows us that he was full of reasons to praise himself if he wished to do so.
+Yes NoX Why?
+He states that he has NOT obtained this, but he is pressing on to make it his own Note: Paul shows us that he was full of reasons to praise himself if he wished to do so.
 Circumcision was an important thing with the Jews, and he had been circumcised the eighth day!
 The Israelites were God's chosen people, and he was one of them!
 The tribe of Benjamin was the tribe, which had remained true to God in Israel, and he was one of them!
 The true Hebrews and the Pharisees were the important people among the Jews, and he was one of them!
 He had been a Pharisee and had even persecuted the church!
 He counted all this as loss, as dung!
 Why?
 In order that he might get to know Christ Jesus more and more intimately!, he wanted to be found in Him, to have the righteousness of God by faith, to really know Christ in His resurrection power, his sufferings, and His death.
-9. (v.3:13) What good advice does Paul give concerning life?
-10. (v.
-3:14) What was the Apostle Paul's great desire?
+9. (v.3:13) What good advice does Paul give concerning life? forget what lies behind and strain forward to what lies ahead 10. (v.
+3:14) What was the Apostle Paul's great desire? the prize of the upward call of God in Christ Jesus.
 11. Read verses Phil 3:15-21, 1 Cor.
 11:1; 14:37, Phil.
 3:17; 4:9, Rom.
-11:13 and tell who you think we should follow for Christian instruction Why?
-Note: There are different ways of knowing Christ.
+11:13 and tell who you think we should follow for Christian instruction.
+Paul Why?
+He is the Apostle to the Gentiles Note: There are different ways of knowing Christ.
 Paul surely knew Christ as his Savior.
 He knew him as the Son of God.
 He knew him as his Lord.
 Such knowledge was factual but there was another way of knowing Christ, and Paul expresses the desire to know Him in a very intimate and experiential way.
 A person either knows Christ as Savior or he doesn't know Him at all.
 But there are degrees of knowing Christ experientially, and Paul felt that he still had room to grow in this area.
-12. Do you desire to grow in this area?
-How do you plan to achieve this Growth?
-13 Do you know Christ as Savior?
+12. Do you desire to grow in this area? (this is a personal response) How do you plan to achieve this Growth? (this is a personal response) 13.
+Do you know Christ as Savior?(this is a personal response)